quadvvvv/ModelEarth-feed/README.md

 DONE: Add columns for Title and Description in the Google Sheet - Matt B

 1.)
-TO DO: When the text is longer than the display area, allow it to scroll.
+DONE: When the text is longer than the display area, allow it to scroll. - Shreyas

 2.)
 TO DO: Show the progress bar for the feed images.
 Update the progress bar to include multiple clickable sections when there are sequences of images.
 We could tap Matt B. who worked with the progress bar previously.